dell/csm-docs/content/docs/csidriver/features/powermax.md

 This feature supports volume provisioning on Kubernetes clusters running on vSphere (VMware hypervisor) via RDM mechanism.
 This feature enables the users to use PMAX CSI drivers with VMs on vSphere Hypervisor with the same feature and functionality as there with bare metal servers when they have only FC ports in PMAX storage.

 It will be supported only on new/freshly installed clusters where the cluster is exclusively deployed in a virtualized vSphere environment.
-Having hybrid topologies like ISCSI or FC (in pass-through) is not supported.
+Having hybrid topologies like iSCSI, NVMeTCP or FC (in pass-through) is not supported.

 To use this feature
 - Set `vSphere.enabled` to true.